Dr. Cooper's 8 Healthy Steps

 If you sum up the benefits of other healthy lifestyle changes, such as exercising, alcohol consumption as a health benefit would be considered minor.
 Dr. Cooper always says, if you don’t drink, don’t start.
 There is no research to say that you should.

 But if you do enjoy alcohol, moderation is key.
-Men should have no more than 10 drinks per week and women should have no more than six drinks per week.
-You need to stretch those drinks out over the course of a week, not pile them up on one weekend.
-And, as always, keep in mind portion size.
+Men and women should have no more than one drink per day and keep in mind portion size.
 One drink is the equivalent of a 12 ounce beer, 5 ounce glass of wine or 1.5 ounces of liquor, which has approximately 15 grams of alcohol.

 Read this Prevention Plus article about the effects of alcohol on your health.

 Manage your stress.
 We all get “stressed out” at some point.
 It’s part of life.
-Yet you may not realize how dangerous it can be to your heath – both physically and emotionally.
+Yet you may not realize how dangerous it can be to your health—both physically and emotionally.

 Stress can raise blood pressure and resting heart rate and lead to weight gain.
 Every single one of these things can cause cardiovascular disease.
 And if it goes untreated, long-term stress can cause even more medical problems.